 Developing Strong, Flexible Fingers For Fast Piano Passages

 To play piano with skill, the fingers require flexibility exercises.
 Proper hand technique is not only important for a smooth and even sound - it is mandatory.
 The fingers must be flexible and strong enough to handle fast and difficult passages and scales.
-The weight and balance of the finger as it strikes the key, affects the volume, evenness and ease in playing.
+The weight and balance of the finger as it strikes the key affects the volume, evenness, and ease of playing.

 We can all Improve our piano playing.
 A combination of how often we practice and how we practice is the secret to developing strong, flexible fingers for better playing.